peteamiri/Tutorials/Programming_Languages/Python/readme.md

 ## Nested If Statement

-Sure, here's a detailed example demonstrating the use of nested `if` statements in Python:
+Sure, here has a detailed example demonstrating the use of nested `if` statements in Python:

 ```python
 # Prompt the user to enter their age